Indexing-Your-Heart/game/README.md

 Finally, it contains other assets with custom licenses:

-- Modern Interiors: LimeZu (see licensed in Assets/Tilesets/README.txt)
+- Modern Exteriors: LimeZu (see license in Assets/Tilesets/README.txt)

 You can also view the full list of contributors in the [CONTRIBUTORS.md](./CONTRIBUTORS.md) file.